 Document your exit plan

-Business owners who document and communicate their exit strategy to all stakeholders are able to work towards short and long term goals.
+Business owners who document and actively communicate their exit strategy to all stakeholders can more effectively work towards both short and long-term goals.
+This plan should outline the steps for transferring ownership and managing the transition process, ensuring a smoother exit.

 Know your business' value

-Business owners who understand the value of their business and the expected proceeds from the sale of their business can prepare for their lifestyle without their business income.
+Understanding the value of your business and the expected proceeds from its sale is crucial.
+This knowledge allows business owners to prepare for life post-sale, ensuring they can maintain their desired lifestyle without the business income.

 Maximize value